thomas051083/psd-psw/event-details/learning-journey-faq.md

 ### General
 <ol type="1">
 <li>
-	<b>How much do I need to pay to attend a Learning Journey or Learning Activity?</b><br>
+	<b>How much do I need to pay to attend a Learning Journey or Activity?</b><br>
 	The Learning Journeys are complimentary for all public officers to attend upon successful registration.
 </li>
 <br>
 <li>
-	<b>Do I have to be a public officer to attend the Learning Journey or Learning Activity?</b><br>
+	<b>Do I have to be a public officer to attend the Learning Journey or Activity?</b><br>
 	Yes.
-The Learning Journeys are only open to public officers, and that is why valid registration will only be with an official email address.
-In addition, a few Learning Journeys require officers' details for security clearance.
+The Learning Journeys and Activities are only open to public officers, and that is why valid registration will only be with an official email address.
+In addition, a few Learning Journeys and Activities require officers' details for security clearance.
 </li>
 </ol>